KelliePetersen/OOPwithPHP/src/phpadvanced/Design_Patterns.md

+# Design Patterns
+A design pattern provides a general reusable solution for common problems in software design.
+The patterns typically show relationships and interactions between classes or objects.
+The idea is to speed up the development process by providing well tested, proven development/design paradigm.
+Design pattern represents an idea, not a particular implementation.
+By using design patterns you can make your code more flexible, reusable and maintainable.

+## Types of Design Patterns
+**Creational** - Class instantiation or object creation.
+Class-creation patterns use inheritance in the instantiation process, object-creation patterns use delegation.
+Creational patterns are the Singleton, Factory Method, Abstract Factory, Prototype, Builder, and Object Pool.
+**Structural** - Organizing different classes and objects to form larger structures and provide new functionality.
+Structural patterns are Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Private Class Data, and Proxy.
+**Behavioral** - Identifying common communication patterns between objects and realize these patterns.
+Behavioral patterns are Chain of responsibility, Command, Interpreter, Iterator, Mediator, Memento, Null Object, Observer, State, Strategy, Template method, and Visitor.

 ## Summary
 •	 Singleton - A special class that generates one, and only one, object instance
 •	 Factory Method - Building an inheritance hierarchy of creator classes